Familial hypercholesterolemia in adults: Overview

 Other inherited lipid disorders are discussed separately.
-(See "Inherited disorders of LDL-cholesterol metabolism".)
+(See "Inherited disorders of LDL-cholesterol metabolism other than familial hypercholesterolemia".)

 This topic will focus on issues not related to the primary goal of therapy, which is to significantly lower LDL-C levels.
 Treatment is presented separately.
 (See "Familial hypercholesterolemia in adults: Treatment".)

 Familial hypercholesterolemia (FH) is a genetic disease caused by functional mutations at one of three genetic loci.
 In the absence of genetic testing, which confirms one of these mutations, FH is defined based on clinical criteria.
 Many clinical definitions have been proposed with the following three representing the most commonly used :To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you:

 - Benn M, Watts GF, Tybjærg-Hansen A, Nordestgaard BG.
 Mutations causative of familial hypercholesterolaemia: screening of 98 098 individuals from the Copenhagen General Population Study estimated a prevalence of 1 in 217.
 Eur Heart J 2016; 37:1384.